 This cacio e pepe recipe is essentially a grown up version of mac and cheese that is acceptable to order at a nice Italian restaurant and still seem like an adult.
 It’s also just as easy to make as mac and cheese so no need to be intimidated!
 This pasta is has no added cream, it is a sauce composed entirely of cheese made creamy with the addition of starchy pasta water.
 Many versions are made with only Pecorino Romano, however, I like the rounded flavor using both Pecorino Romano and Parmesan Reggiano.

 Cacio e pepe has its roots in the 15th century when Romans would eat pasta with light cheese.
 It has stood the test of time for a reason, it is simple yet delicious.
 For another creamy pasta recipe with just a few ingredients try bucatini carbonara.

-Cacio e pepe is typically made with spaghetti though it can be swapped for another noodle like tubular bucatini or flat, wide noodles like fettuccine can be used instead.
+Cacio e pepe is typically made with spaghetti though it can be swapped for another noodle like spaghetti alla chitarra, tubular bucatini or flat, wide noodles like linguine can be used instead.
 I’d recommend sticking with dried pasta rather than using fresh pasta for this recipe since the sauce is made by stirring the pasta with the cheese and pasta cooking water.
 Fresh pasta can sometimes be too delicate.
 The pasta cooking water is used to create the creamy cheesy sauce.

-I recommend using freshly cracked black pepper in this recipe.
+I recommend using freshly cracked black peppercorns in this recipe.
 If your pepper grinder doesn’t do a coarse grind, use the flat side of a knife to press down and roll over the whole peppercorns or use a mortar and pestle.
 Fresh black pepper will provide more flavor that previously ground.

 Parmesan-Reggiano is definitely one of my favorite cheeses.
 It’s a hard cow’s milk cheese aged for different lengths of time.
 I’d recommend buying a roughly cut piece of wrapped cheese from the grocery store – it’s typically a higher quality cheese.
 In this recipe I’d recommend grating it just before adding to the pasta to get the smoothest sauce possible.

-Cook the pasta until it’s al dente.
-Reserve some of the pasta cooking water then drain the pasta.
+Reserve a cup of the pasta cooking water thn drain the pasta.
+Return the pasta to the pot.

 In a small bowl combine the grated cheese together.
-Turn the heat off and slowly add the cheese a little bit at a time, tossing the pasta to coat.
+Turn the heat off and slowly add the cheese about 2 tablespoons at a time, constantly tossing the pasta with tongs to coat.

 Serve immediately in warmed pasta bowls.